About This Blog (revised August, 2017)

 2. The “Home” button will always bring you back to the default view, with the latest post at the top.

-3. The “M/S Amsterdam’s Current Position” button will take you to a webpage that always displays just where our ship is at the moment.
-Our blog entries are often posted well after the fact and we get further behind as the trip goes on, so this button will tell you where we really are (or sometimes where we are supposed to be) right now.
+3. The “M/S Amsterdam’s Current Position” button will take you to a webpage that always displays just where our World Cruise ship is at the moment.
+Our blog entries are often posted well after the fact and we get further behind as the trip goes on, so this button will tell you where the ship, which we may be on, really is at the moment.
 It will also tell you how the weather is there.

 B. Subscribing To Email Notifications Of New Postings: